Maxim-Mazurok/google-api-typings-generator/gapi.client.content-v2.1/readme.md

 await gapi.client.content.productstatuses.list({ merchantId: "merchantId",  });

 /*
 Inserts a promotion for your Merchant Center account.
 If the promotion already exists, then it updates the promotion instead.
+To [end or delete] (https://developers.google.com/shopping-content/guides/promotions#end_a_promotion) a promotion update the time period of the promotion to a time that has already passed.
 */
 await gapi.client.content.promotions.create({ merchantId: "merchantId",  });